Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: The average ( )

 \begin{remark} 1.~The averages $ \Big \langle \Big ( \sum_{j=1}^N u_j \Big )^p \Big \rangle_{({a},b,\beta)}^{(J)}$, which in words are the moments of the trace in the Jacobi $\beta$-ensemble, have been studied in the recent work \cite{FK20}, and the analogue of (\ref{B1}) has been given.
 In addition, it has been shown that these moments satisfy a matrix recurrence with respect to $p$, where the matrices involved are of size $(N + 1) \times (N + 1)$.
 For the averages (\ref{B1}), the results in \cite{Da68} imply an analogous matrix recurrence, at least for the case $\beta = 1$. \\ 2~Denote the LHS of (\ref{B2}) by $\mu_{\infty}^{(J)}(p)$, and set $\alpha = 2/ \beta$.
 Evaluation of the RHS shows

 In the case $\beta = 2$ (and thus $\alpha = 1$), these formulas are consistent with known results \cite[Eq.~(3.2)]{DFX19}.
-It is furthermore the case that for $\beta = 2$ the exponential generating function for the sequence of cumulants $\{ \mu_{\infty}^{(J)}(p) \}_{p=1}^\infty$ corresponding to the moments satisfies a nonlinear differential equation \cite{XDZ14,DFX19}. \\ 3.~Let $ \langle \cdot \rangle_{({a},\beta)}^{(L)}$ denote an average with respect to the Laguerre $\beta$-ensemble (\ref{L1k}), and define
+It is furthermore the case that for $\beta = 2$ the exponential generating function for the sequence of cumulants $\{ \mu_{\infty}^{(J)}(p) \}_{p=1}^\infty$ corresponding to the moments satisfies a nonlinear differential equation \cite{XDZ14,DFX19}. \\ 3.~Let $ \langle \cdot \rangle_{({a},\beta)}^{(L)}$ denote an average with respect to the Laguerre $\beta$-ensemble specified by the PDF proportional to